 "Four carbs," Dad replied, helping the sales representative complete the order form.
 The car would be built at the General Motors plant in Oshawa, Ontario, and would be one of only 1,351 Corsa sport coupes built in Canada during the 1965 model year.

 Dad brought home a brochure and we waited.
 Six weeks later, the Corsa arrived on a transporter and the fun began!
-Now, nearly 50 years later, I still feel a tremendous affection for the car.
+Now, more than 50 years later, I still feel a tremendous affection for the car.

 Select from the navigation bar, below, and enjoy!